 2. Normalized Professional-to-Global Billing Ratios

 Specialties involving lots of imaging and testing services like Diagnostic Radiology, Pathology, Interventional Cardiology, Interventional Radiology, Radiation Oncology, and Vascular Surgery can bill for physician service reimbursement separately under professional billing, or globally, with one bill including both professional and technical services.

 This can mean the difference between a 22% radiology compensation-to-collections ratios under a global billing and a 70% radiologist compensation-to-collections ratio for just the professional interpretation service bill.
-The Provider Utilization & RVU Analysis Data provides Work-to-Total RVU ratios for both global and professional-only billing scenarios for Diagnostic Radiology, Pathology, Nuclear Medicine, Interventional Cardiology, Interventional Radiology, Radiation Oncology, and Vascular Surgery with adjustments for all 112 U.S. geographic markets.
+By bifurcating ratios for services performed in facility and non-facility settings, the Provider Utilization & RVU Analysis Data provides Work-to-Total RVU ratios for both global and professional-only billing scenarios for Diagnostic Radiology, Pathology, Nuclear Medicine, Interventional Cardiology, Interventional Radiology, Radiation Oncology, and Vascular Surgery with adjustments for all 112 U.S. geographic markets.

 3. Locum Tenens Compensation

 Locum Tenens are healthcare professionals who work on a temporary basis for physician groups and hospitals.
 If you are going to negotiate a percentage of collections compensation arrangement in advance, which is customary, then the Provider Utilization & RVU Analysis Data provides Work-to-Total RVU ratios for 155 specialty groups in all 112 U.S. geographic markets.
 Again, the ratio of Work-to-Total RVUs is the same as a normalized compensation-to-collections ratio.